Oh boy, a post about Obama x Romney fan fiction! I wonder how big the target audience for a post like this will be.

-I can’t believe it was a simpler time for politics back in 2012.
+I can’t believe how much simpler a time it was for politics back in 2012.
 It felt like there was really something boiling under the lid, something about to spill over and really harm the country.
 Of course, that feeling ended up proving true in 2016, when the forces under the surface of the prior election cycle became the ultimate symbol of chaos and division for the United States.

 But in 2012, it was kind of nice.
-We had Obama x Romney, after all.
+We had Obama x Romney fan fiction, after all.

 The 2012 Campaign